GwenNelson/OldBearLang/README.md

 Lists are evaluated immediately unless quoted by making the first symbol in the list a quote character.

-Builtins are provided in native code in builtin_bear.cpp - read that file for instructions
+Builtins are provided in native code in builtin_bear.cpp and in the eval function in cave.cpp - read those files for instructions

 # compiling